ohler55/oj/README.md

 None of the packages except Oj were able to serialize Ruby Objects that did not have a to_json() method or were of the 7 native JSON types.

+A perf_obj.rb file was added for comparing different Object marshalling packages.

 It is also worth noting that although Oj is slightly behind MessagePack for parsing, Oj serialization is much faster than MessagePack even though Oj uses